alessandrocandolini/stainless-playground/README.md

 # stainless-playground

-https://stainless.epfl.ch/ is a promising tool for formal verification of programs written in (a subset of) the Scala programming language, and this project is a simple playground to start exploring stainless capabilities and ergonomics, as well as whether/how stainless can fit into larger scale projects.
+https://stainless.epfl.ch/ is a promising tool for formal verification of programs that are written in (a subset of) the Scala programming language, and this project is a simple playground to start exploring stainless capabilities and ergonomics, as well as whether/how stainless can fit into larger scale projects.

 ## Motivations